 Tenganan Pegringsingan Tourism Village is a cultural gem that preserves the rich traditions of pre-Majapahit Balinese heritage.
 Often referred to as Bali Aga Village, it offers a glimpse into ancient Balinese life.
 Surrounded by stunning natural landscapes, including lush hills, thriving customary forests, and expansive rice fields along a crystal-clear river, the village is also home to fascinating cultural experiences.
 One of its most unique traditions is the Pandan War Ceremony, a traditional event exclusive to this village.
-Additionally, Tenganan is renowned for its Gringsing weaving craft, a rare art form found in only three places worldwide.
+Additionally, people recognize Tenganan for its Gringsing weaving craft, a rare art form found in only three places worldwide.

 Location to Tenganan Village